AckeeCZ/lokse/packages/lokse/README.md

 We have practically two ways of how to define environment variables containing API key or Service Account credentials

-Use i before the command like
+Use it before the command like

 ```sh-session
 $ LOKSE_SERVICE_ACCOUNT_EMAIL=this_is_account_email LOKSE_PRIVATE_KEY=this_is_the_private_key lokse update